OFC Belasitsa Petrich: First promotion to the top tier

 In 1980, Belasitsa promoted to the A PFG for the first time ever.
 In its debut season in the Bulgarian elite in season 1980-81, the team finished in 13th place.
 In that same season, Belasitsa recorded its best appearance at the Bulgarian Cup, reaching the semifinals.
 They eliminated then holders of the cup, Slavia Sofia along the way.
-In the semifinal played on 22 April 1981, in Karlovo, Belasitsa lost to eventual winners Botev Plovdiv, by a score of 6-0.
+In the semifinal played on 22 April 1981, in Karlovo, Belasitsa lost to eventual winners Botev Plovdiv, by a score of 6–0.

 During these years, Belasitsa earned themselves a reputation for playing very strong football for a team not based in a major city.
 The team relied almost entirely on youth academy players for the first team.
 They played in the Bulgarian elite up until season 1983-84, when they were relegated after playoffs, ending a four-year stint in the A Group.

 Second promotion and golden era

 Belasitsa returned to the A Group in 1999, ending a 15-year absence from the top tier of Bulgarian football.
 However, the team largely struggled and was eventually relegated back after just one season in the top level.
 In 2001, 2 years after their relegation from the top flight, Belasitsa returned to the top level through administrative decisions made by its owners.
-That year Belasitsa united with Hebar, who finished 9th in the 2000-01 season, which resulted in Belasitsa taking Hebar’s place in the A Group, thus entering the elite once again.
+That year Belasitsa united with Hebar, who finished 9th in the 2000-01 season, which resulted in Belasitsa taking Hebar's place in the A Group, thus entering the elite once again.
 The team however, finished 13th during the 2001-02 season and was relegated back to the B Group.

 A year later, Belasitsa returned to the top level, and began its best ever campaign in the Bulgarian elite, managing to stay 6 consecutive seasons, up until 2009.
-One of the reasons for such strong results during these years was the fact that the team had brought a lot of talented Brazilian players, including Marcelo Vava, Dianu, Marquinos, and Eduardo Du Bala.
+One of the reasons for such strong results during these years was that the team had brought a lot of talented Brazilian players, including Marcelo Vava, Dianu, Marquinos, and Eduardo Du Bala.
 In 2005, the team hired Macedonian coach Stevica Kuzmanovski, under whose guidance Belasitsa achieved its best ever result in the Bulgarian league, finishing in 6th place.
 Next season 2006-07, Belasitsa also performed strongly, finishing in 8th place.

 However, after that season, a general decline started, as the team finished in 13th place during the 2007-08 season, saving themselves from relegation in the last round.
 Unfortunately for Belasitsa, they finished last during the 2008-09 season, thus being relegated.